ninedotnine/danso.ca/events/cambodia.md

 ### Details

-House concert, Friday, May 11, at 3pm local time.
+House concert, Sunday, May 13, at 3pm local time.

 Free entry or entry by donation.
 All proceeds go directly to the Peaceful Children’s Homes in Cambodia.